|

 Treatment

 - Intact Canal Wall Mastoidectomy: A small opening is made in the posterior wall of the middle ear (common wall between the middle ear and mastoid) while preserving the canal wall.
+The recurrence or residual disease rate is higher (approximately 20–40%) than with canal wall down surgery.

 - A post-auricular incision (Wilde’s incision) is made, and Macewen’s triangle is exposed.